Sarang-1407/Singapore-business-dashboard/README.md

 ## File Contents

+- **ACRAInformationonCorporateEntitiesP.csv**: The dataset used for the visualization.
 - **Dashboard.twbx**: Tableau workbook file containing the visualizations and dashboard layout.
 - **Dashboard.jpg**: Static image of the dashboard for easy preview without opening Tableau.